subhojit777/drupal-vim/README.md

-# Vim plugins for Drupal development
+# Vim plugins and settings for Drupal development

 Just another set of vim plugins and settings that will ease writing Drupal code in vim.
 The settings will work in graphical vim